zagorodnik/jest-js-tests/README.md

 # jest-js-tests

-Tests expamples of array methods using Jest
+Expamples of testing array methods and rxjs operators using Jest